AzaharSK/qt-app-git/qml_interview_QA.md

 ### Explain the role of the Loader element in QML.

 * `Answer:` Loader dynamically loads and unloads QML components at runtime, aiding in efficient resource usage.
+*  It is particularly useful for optimizing resource usage and improving application startup times.

 # QML Components:

-### What is the significance of the Item element in QML?

-* `Answer:` The Item element is a basic visual element in QML, serving as a container for other items.
+* `Item element:` The Item element is a basic visual element in QML, serving as a container for other items.
 It has no inherent visual appearance but provides a way to group and position other visual elements.

-### Explain the significance of the Rectangle element in QML.

-* `Answer:` The Rectangle element is a visual element in QML used to draw rectangles on the screen.
+* ` Rectangle element:` The Rectangle element is a visual element in QML used to draw rectangles on the screen.
 It provides properties like width, height, color, etc., making it suitable for various UI components.

-### What is the purpose of the Image element in QML?

-* `Answer:` The Image element is used to display images in a QML application.
+* `Image element:` The Image element is used to display images in a QML application.
 It allows loading images from local files or URLs and supports various image formats.

-### Describe the role of the Text element in QML.

-* `Answer:` The Text element is used for displaying text in a QML application.
+* `Text element:` The Text element is used for displaying text in a QML application.
 It supports various text formatting options and can be styled using different properties.

-### How can you create a button in QML?

-* `Answer:` A button in QML can be created using the MouseArea element to detect mouse clicks or touch events.
+* `Button component:` A button in QML can be created using the MouseArea element to detect mouse clicks or touch events.
 The button's visual appearance can be customized using elements like Rectangle or Image.

-### Explain the use of the ListView component in QML.

-* `Answer:` ListView is used to efficiently display large sets of data in a scrollable list.
+* `ListView component:` ListView is used to efficiently display large sets of data in a scrollable list.
 It automatically manages the creation and destruction of item delegates based on the visible area.

-### What is the Loader element, and how is it used in QML?

-* `Answer:` The Loader element is used to dynamically load and unload QML components at runtime.
-It is particularly useful for optimizing resource usage and improving application startup times.

 ### How can you create a custom QML component?

 * `Answer:` Creating a custom QML component involves defining a new QML file that encapsulates the desired functionality.
 This file can then be reused in other QML files.